Yesterday, I almost drowned.

 On the bright side, the book blogging world seemed very supportive of authors in general.
 Most bloggers who were too backlogged to accept review requests said they’d at least be happy to do an interview or host a giveaway.
 And many also seemed open to being included in a “blog tour” (basically like a virtual tour where the author visits blogs instead of bookstores).
 So there is hope left in me yet that with enough persistence, this will all work out.

 The good news is that if you are an avid reader and you want free books in exchange for writing reviews, there is plenty of demand out there for your services!
 If you’ve been thinking of starting a book blog, do it.
-My recommendations would be to 1) make sure your blog is listed on directories of book bloggers (like this one or this one) so that you’re easy for authors to find, 2) post a Review Policy page with an easily locatable email address (you’d be surprised how many blogs don’t do this!), and 3) be specific about what genres you like (and what you don’t like).
+My recommendations would be to 1) make sure your blog is listed on directories of book bloggers (like this one) so that you’re easy for authors to find, 2) post a Review Policy page with an easily locatable email address (you’d be surprised how many blogs don’t do this!), and 3) be specific about what genres you like (and what you don’t like).
 And pretty, pretty please take submissions from self-published authors!
 (Maybe request that they include the first few pages of the book in their email so that you can weed out the garbage…)

 Oh, and if you want to review Stitch, be on the lookout for future posts… :-)